Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Justin Nguyen 10 months ago
+Justin Nguyen about 1 year ago

 I am a D5 resident and am in support for this resolution.